Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Gradient Dynamics in Dual-Task Learning

 \subsection{Do the Gradients Become Orthogonal?}

-Figure~\ref{fig:grad_analysis} plots the evolution of $\phi(t)$ under our stochastic dual-task learning.
-We fine-tune the pre-trained CogVideoX-5B using Subject-200K~\cite{ominicontrol}, which is a paired subject-image set and with unpaired video set~\cite{pexels}.
-Starting from initialization, the cosine rapidly converges to a narrow band around zero and remains there for the rest of the fine-tuning.
-This behavior is consistent with the hypothesis that, after a short transient, identity injection and motion-awareness preservation occupy nearly orthogonal directions in the parameter space of the trained model.
+Figure~\ref{fig:grad_analysis} plots the evolution of $\phi(t)$ under stochastic dual-task learning.
+We fine-tune pretrained CogVideoX-5B and Wan 2.2-5B using Subject-200K~\cite{ominicontrol} as subject-image supervision and a small set of arbitrary videos from Pexels~\cite{pexels}.
+Starting from initialization, the cosine similarity rapidly converges to a narrow band around zero and remains there for the rest of fine-tuning regardless of the model used.
+This supports the hypothesis that, after a short transient, identity injection and motion-awareness preservation update nearly orthogonal directions in the trainable parameter subspace.

-To rule out the trivial explanation that $\phi(t)$ appears close to zero only because both gradients vanish as the model converges, we additionally track the gradient norms.
-As shown in Fig.~\ref{fig:grad_analysis}, both $\|g_{\text{img}}(t)\|_2$ and $\|g_{\text{vid}}(t)\|_2$ remain well above the numerical noise floor throughout fine-tuning.
-They stay within the same order of magnitude after initial drop in magnitude in $\|g_{\text{img}}(t)\|_2$.
-The decay of $\phi(t)$ therefore reflects a genuine change in the \emph{direction} of the gradients rather than an artifact of vanishing magnitudes.
+To rule out the trivial explanation that $\phi(t)$ is close to zero only because both gradients vanish as training converges, we additionally track gradient norms.
+As shown in Fig.~\ref{fig:grad_analysis}, both $\|g_{\text{img}}(t)\|_2$ and $\|g_{\text{vid}}(t)\|_2$ remain well above the numerical noise floor throughout fine-tuning and stay within the same order of magnitude after the initial drop.
+The decay of $\phi(t)$ therefore reflects a genuine change in gradient \emph{direction} rather than an artifact of vanishing magnitudes.